Poet, Publisher, Editor

 How to combine a lifetime of experience in writing, publishing and printing?
 Back to school!
 The interrupted journey in academia was resumed in the Fall of 2003.
 Rutherford enrolled as a lowly undergraduate at University of Rhode Island.
 He graduated May 2005 with a degree in English and a minor in History.
 He started 2005 with a quadruple whammy: in the first week of the year, he published his newest poetry collection, The Gods As They Are, On Their Planets; a new, expanded edition of Whippoorwill Road: The Supernatural Poems; and an expanded edition of Night Gaunts: An Entertainment Based on the Life & Writings of H.P.
 Lovecraft.
 The fourth publication was an anthology from Invisible Books called Buried Alive: An Anthology of Underground Writing, which featured Rutherford's poetry.
 He was featured in an anthology of poems about space flight from University of Iowa Press, and a symphonic suite by composer William Alexander, inspired by three Rutherford poems, was performed by The Erie Philharmonic in April 2005; additional Rutherford-related works have been performed by that composer and orchestra orchestra since then.

 In September 2005, he started graduate school at University of Rhode Island, and completed his master's work in December 2007.
-He is now working for University of Rhode Island as Coordinator of Distance Learning, and teaching in the Gender and Women's Studies Department.
-Thus far he has created coollege courses on The Diva, Radical American Women, and Women in Science Fiction.
+He worked for University of Rhode Island as Coordinator of Distance Learning, and was a part-time instructor in the URI Gender and Women's Studies Department.
+He created coollege courses on The Diva, Radical American Women, and Women in Science Fiction.

 WHIPPOORWILL ROAD: THE SUPERNATURAL POEMS (Expanded and Revised 5th Edition).